Population statistics describe the size, make-up of and change in the UK population.

 The Department for Work and Pensions publishes data on the nationality of those allocated new National Insurance numbers.

 Measuring Life Events

 Life event statistics contribute to the understanding of the size and condition of the population.
 The number of births and deaths affect the size of the usual resident population.
 Definitive data on the number of births and deaths are published on a calendar year basis, whereas data for updating population estimates use mid-year to mid-year (1 July to 30 June) data, with some other minor differences.
 Statistics relating to major life events are produced including:

 Exploring Demographics of the UK Population

 Demographic analysis brings together a range of statistics to provide a better understanding of the country's population.

-Ageing - Analysis of ageing-related official statistics (including life expectancy figures, mid year population estimates, estimates of the very old and population projections) is undertaken to produce a number of outputs.
-These include short stories and video podcasts summarising the latest analysis of official statistics on population ageing and the lives of older people and Ageing in the UK - an interactive mapping tool which allows users to analyse the age structure of the population by providing ageing indicators such as median age, and sex ratios at older ages, at the national and local level ]
+Ageing analysis builds on life expectancy and population estimates, summarising the latest analysis of official statistics on population ageing and the lives of older people, and providing ageing indicators such as median age, and sex ratios at older ages, at the national and local level

 Families analysis adds value to the information published on marriages, divorces and civil partnership, including analysis of children living in lone parent families, the number of married versus cohabiting couples, and young adults living with their parents